shreydesai/shreydesai.github.io/_posts/2016-08-23-first-week-of-college-advice.md

 Ultimately, college can be stressful.
 There is a lot going on and a lot of activities to balance between.
 Both the social scene and academic life can be stressful.
 In the beginning, it seems like it is impossible, but after a week or so, you will get into a routine, which will make college seem much less daunting.

+Don't be afraid to go out and have fun.
+Hang out with your friends or go by yourself to walk around campus, dine at notable cafés/restaurants, and attend social events.
+However, be careful – it's easy to act wild and go crazy with no overarching authority figures.
+Be responsible, use your best judgement, and most importantly, stay safe.

 For those of you that are starting college – good luck!